 A flexible bronchoscope is used to insert the one-way EBV and IBV valves into the lobar, segmental, or subsegmental airways.
 This procedure aims to maintain normal distal secretion flow while preventing air from passing through the fistula.
 Using an airway gauge, the bronchi are measured after the airway leading to the abnormality has been identified.
 The airway lumen is measured using the balloon catheter and calibrated to determine the size of the valve.
-The chest tube drainage chamber needs to be watched for 4-5 ventilation cycles after the valve is installed in order to detect any changes in the air leakage rate.
-Past research has indicated that each PAL is typically controlled by 1-10 valves (on average: 2-3 valves).(2)

-This valve is simply removed with forceps and is well tolerated.
-Rarely may air leaks stop right away once a valve is installed.
-The usual duration from valve installation to resolution of the air leak is 4-7 days, with a mean of 5 days, so spontaneous responses to remove the valve should be avoided in cases where the air leak persists for 1-2 days following placement.(1) For some patients whose conservative treatment has failed or who are poor surgical candidates, the insertion of EBV and IBV for PAL has been successful.(2)
+The chest tube drainage chamber needs to be watched for 4-5 ventilation cycles after the valve is installed to detect any changes in the air leakage rate.
+Past research has indicated that each PAL is typically controlled by 1-10 valves (on average: 2-3 valves).2 valve installation to resolution of the air leak is 4-7 days, with a mean of 5 days, so spontaneous responses to remove the valve should be avoided in cases where the air leak persists for 1-2 days following placement.1 For some patients whose conservative treatment has failed or who are poor surgical candidates, the insertion of EBV and IBV for PAL has been successful.2